A Little About Me

 I am a Licensed Professional Counselor (LPC) fully licensed in South Carolina.
 I am also a National Board Certified Counselor (NCC).
 I earned a B.A. at the University of South Carolina and an M.Ed. at The Citadel.

-I am trained in Cognitive Behavioral Therapy (CBT), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Acceptance and Commitment Therapy (ACT), and Emotionally Focused Couples Therapy (EFCT).
+I am trained in Cognitive Behavioral Therapy (CBT), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Acceptance and Commitment Therapy (ACT), and Emotionally Focused Therapy (EFT).
+My approach is also grounded in attachment theory and is person-centered.
 I use a holistic, integrative approach in all sessions.

 -